Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

     cd Extensions
     ```

-1. In the `Extensions` directory create a `ServiceExtensions.cs` class with the following code
-   to initialie the semantic kernel:
+1. In the `Extensions` directory create a `ServiceExtensions.cs` class with the following code to initialize the semantic kernel:

     ```csharp
     using Core.Utilities.Config;